 It is obvious to have conundrums regarding the items you might require during the trek.
-Your final decision of what to take and what not to take in the trip matters a lot making your journey successful or making it just a hassle.
-You must be aware of the climatic conditions of the region you are traveling to in order to decide the type of clothes for packing.
-Sometimes the wrong choice of trekking gear can cause problems ruining your whole trip.
+Your final decision of what to take and what not to take on the trip matters a lot, making your journey successful or just a hassle.
+You must be aware of the climatic conditions of the region you are traveling to in order to decide the type of clothes to pack.
+Sometimes, the wrong choice of trekking gear can cause problems, ruining your whole trip.

-The packing list below is prepared with the recommendation of experienced trekkers and our local experts that will help you pick up the right items.
+The packing list below is prepared with the recommendation of experienced trekkers and our local experts, who will help you pick up the right items.
 However, it is merely the guidelines.
-You may have to manage depending on your own needs, interest, and the season of your trip.
+You may have to manage depending on your own needs, interests, and the season of your trip.

 All the necessary items can be bought in Kathmandu and in Pokhara.
-Some of the trekking gears like the sleeping bag, trekking poles, etc. that you do not need frequently can also be hired for your trip.
-That may charge you on daily basis.
+Some of the trekking gear, like the sleeping bag, trekking poles, etc., that you do not need frequently can also be hired for your trip.
+That may charge you on a daily basis.
 Go through our complete packing list and avail yourself of the unlimited pleasures in the Himalayas.

 The Essential Items For Mardi Himal Base Camp

-- Rucksack with waterproof cover (30-35 liters capacity): The one you need at first for keeping other essentials.
+- Rucksack with a waterproof cover (30-35 litres capacity): The one you need at first for keeping other essentials.

-- A pair of shoes: This trip is not much difficult one so, any outdoor shoes work for you.
+- A pair of shoes: This trip is not a very difficult one, so any outdoor shoes work for you.
 However, if you have the official hiking boots, it is great.
-Whichever you take ensure that is lighter.
+Whichever you take, ensure that it is lighter.

-- Hiking pants: These pants contain the extra side pockets and they can also be folded into knee length shorts
+- Hiking pants: These pants contain extra side pockets, and they can also be folded into knee-length shorts

-- Waterproof trousers or a pair of yoga pants: It makes you more comfortable for hike.
-Choose having double layers that helps you keep warm
+- Waterproof trousers or a pair of yoga pants: It makes you more comfortable for a hike.
+Choose double layers that help you keep warm

-- Thermal shirts and trousers: They should be thick enough to maintain heat but make sure they should be flexible for proper movement.
+- Thermal shirts and trousers: They should be thick enough to maintain heat, but make sure they are flexible for proper movement.

-- T-shirts: Better if you manage for each day
+- T-shirts: It is better if you manage for each day

 - Fleece jacket/down jacket